 Observations in many museums show that a wide range of museum audiences miss these conjunctions.
 So, how can we reinforce the understanding of the curatorial vision?
 How can we move it beyond words to express it in an emotional, sensitive dimension?
 How can we induce stronger relationships between the visitors and the artworks themselves?

 As an introduction to Pierre Soulages exhibition “Noir, c’est Noir?” the EPFL+ECAL Lab invites the public to engage with the content through an interactive and immersive experience.
 A short scenario, based on three major quotes from the artist, expresses key elements of the paintings: matter, light and light as matter.
 The installation explores how VR can do more than spectacular 3d scenery to enhance understanding and perception.
 In other words, to communicate meaningful content related to real objects in the physical world.
 Previous research has shown that the device design plays an important role: we choose to focus on freedom—there is no need to attach a head-mounted device.
 The concept is inspired by public binoculars to view panoramas.
 Simultaneously, we defined interaction, narratives and visual principles to create an immersive and virtual world to offer a unique and sensory way of engaging with curatorial content and real artwork.

-INTO THE BLACK: CREDITS
+INTO THE BLACK PICTURES

 Lead Designer & Project Management